 One museum that I recommend visiting is the Fabergé Museum in St. Petersburg, a small, elegant museum that exhibits the favorite jewels of the czars, among which the famous Easter eggs are the most notable.
 It is located in downtown St. Petersburg in a beautiful, recently restored 18th century palace.

-*The Sydney Times acknowledges the use of Wikepedia to compile this article.
+*The Sydney Times acknowledges the use of Wikepedia content to compile this article.